AveryMadness/AveryMadness/README.md

 ## Contact

-You can reach me via email at contact@averymadness.me.
+You can reach me via email at averyfd@shaw.ca.
 I'm open to discussing new opportunities, and collaborations, or answering any questions you may have.
 Let's connect!

 ## License